Sundsvallskommun/gis-origo2client/kod/CONTRIBUTING.md

  * Be able to merge without conflicts.

- * The subject of the PR should start with one of these prefix:
+ * The subject of the PR has to start with one of these prefix:
    * dep: updated dependencies
    * docs: editing .md-files in this repo
    * feature: for new features